15 things you never knew about bridging loans

-In 2020, alternative and bridging lenders lobbied government for access to Bounce Back funds.
+In 2020, alternative and bridging lenders lobbied the government for access to Bounce Back funds.
 Leaders such as Nick Ogden fought a hard battle to be allowed to provide finance to struggling businesses.
 They didn’t win the fight, but they certainly stood up to authority!

 14. Bridge-tech is disrupting the industry